mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

      * Number of adults (numOfAdult, default: 1)
      * Number of children (numOfChild, default: 0)
    * Customer provides contact information:
-     * If logged in: User ID is automatically captured, phone number required, email optional
+     * If logged in: (optional) User ID and Email address are kept in the reservation record
-     * If anonymous: Email address is optional, phone number required
+     * If anonymous: Phone number required
    * Customer optionally selects facility preference (facilityId)
    * Customer optionally adds special requests or notes (message)